 [fig:SLIPTMethod]

 The synthetic lethal prediction procedure has also been adapted to utilise somatic mutation data for the query gene.
-This is intended to utilise a query gene nkown to be reccurently mutated in the disease (and dataset) with the majority of mutations disrupting gene function (such as null or framefshift mutations).
+This is intended to utilise a query gene known to be recurrently mutated in the disease (and dataset) with the majority of mutations disrupting gene function (such as null or frame shift mutations).
 A synthetic lethal interaction is predicted (as shown in Figure [fig:SLIPTMethodmtSL]) when (i) the χ2 test is significant; (ii) observed mutant-query, low-candidate samples are less frequent than expected; and (iii) observed mutant-query, high-candidate and wild-type-query, low-candidate samples are more frequent than expected.
 Where these are compared, we contrast those generated entirely from expression data (exprSL) with those using mutation data for the query gene (mtSL).
-Unless otherwise specified, computationally prediceted synthetic lethal gene candidiates from SLIPT used the exprSL procedure.
+Unless otherwise specified, computationally predicted synthetic lethal gene candidates from SLIPT used the exprSL procedure.

 [!ht]